 Eligibility: University of Chicago graduate students engaged in pre-dissertation research.

 Description: The award takes the form of a reimbursement for up to $3,000 of expenses and supports pre-dissertation research in Korean Studies.
-The funds are intended to enable University of Chicago graduate students to lay the foundations for their research plans, for example, to survey holdings in archives, or to identify and meet with scholars and advisers with whom a student plans to work in Asia.
 Typically, funds are used to finance summer research in the target country.
-A student can hold this grant only once during his/her graduate school career.
+The funds are intended to enable University of Chicago graduate students to lay the foundations for their research plans (for example, to survey holdings in archives, or to identify and meet with scholars and advisers with whom a student plans to work in Asia).
+Typically, funds are used to finance summer research in the target country.
+A student is eligible for grant only once during his/her graduate school career.

 > A statement of how the proposed use of the grant furthers your larger research goals.

 > A project budget.